minhdanh/thangmo/README.md

 ```
 sudo mkdir /etc/thangmo
 ```
 You will need to put a file named `config.yaml` to this directory.
-Please refer to the section [Configurations](#configurations) for the content of this file.
+Please refer to section [Configurations](#configurations) for the content of this file.
 Make sure the values of the fields are set correctly.

 After that we need to create a cronjob to run `thangmo-job` periodically.
 For example the following cronjob will run `thangmo-job` hourly:
 ```